TanukiMCP/atlas/README.md

 ## 🎉 Start Your AI Journey Today

-Atlas represents a **new paradigm in AI interaction** - one where you have complete control, absolute privacy, and unlimited potential.
+Atlas represents a **new paradigm in AI interaction** - one where you have access to powerful AI capabilities through a streamlined, user-friendly interface.
 Whether you're a developer, researcher, student, or just curious about AI, Atlas provides the tools and intelligence you need.

-**No subscriptions.
-No cloud dependencies.
-No limits.**

-**Just pure, local AI intelligence that grows with your needs.**
+**Just pure AI intelligence that grows with your needs.**

 ### Ready to experience the future of AI?